Ferrer ousts Dodig to reach Valencia Open final

 Ferrer will face the winner of the other semifinal between Jurgen Melzer and Alexandr Dolgopolov.

 "It was a complicated match,'' said Ferrer.
 "He served well throughout and made it tough for me.''

 After the fifth-ranked Ferrer controlled the opening set, the local favorite showed some strain from finishing his doubles match with partner Juan Carlos Ferrero after midnight Saturday morning.

 Dodig rallied to save two break points and force a second-set tiebreaker, where he converted a third set point by forcing the Spaniard into netting his volley.

 Ferrer grabbed a 3-1 advantage in the decisive set after Dodig double-faulted.
 He then hit a running approach shot to break Dodig again before serving out the win in 2 hours, 42 minutes.

-Ferrer played another doubles later Saturday following the match between Melzer and Dolgopolov.
+Ferrer will play another doubles match later on Saturday following the semifinal between Melzer and Dolgopolov.

-Ferrero, a former No. 1 and Valencia native, will retire after this event.
+The former No. 1 and Valencia native plans to retire after this event.

 Boomer: Could Phil Jackson really fix the Knicks?